View on GitHub

 </itop_design>

-has error cvc-elt.4.2: Cannot resolve 'portal' to a type definition for element 'module_design'.
+cvc-elt.4.2: Cannot resolve ‘portal’ to a type definition for element ‘module_design’.

 module_designs/module_design/bricks/brick